enpit/flux_node-oracledb/README.md

 ## Features

 * Shows the TodoMVC app from [Flux](https://github.com/facebook/flux)
-* Calls a webservice that is implemented using
+* Calls a webservice that is implemented in [another project](https://github.com/enpit/flux_node-oracledb.webservice)
  * The webservice communicates with an oracle database using [node-oracledb](https://github.com/oracle/node-oracledb)
- * Get your Oracle XE database in a docker container [here](https://registry.hub.docker.com/u/alexeiled/docker-oracle-xe-11g/)
+ * If you don't have an Oracle XE database installed, just use a [docker container](https://registry.hub.docker.com/u/alexeiled/docker-oracle-xe-11g/)
-* Was built upon the [react-webpack-starter](https://github.com/krasimir/react-webpack-starter)
+* This project was built upon the [react-webpack-starter](https://github.com/krasimir/react-webpack-starter)
  * Read more about his launcher in his [blogpost](http://krasimirtsonev.com/blog/article/a-modern-react-starter-pack-based-on-webpack)

 ## Usage